Perspective | Trump is trying to woo suburban women. Suburban women aren’t buying it.

 So, after spending way too much money on aspirational craft items (hey, urban women craft, too!)
 I began chatting with the women I found there.

-“I am making calls, calls every night, doing anything I can to get him out,” Till Cartwright, 68, a child of Atlanta suburbs, said of Trump.
+“I am making calls, calls every night, doing anything I can to get him out,” Till Cartwright, 68, a child of the Atlanta suburbs, said of Trump.

 “I don’t think he’s doing anything to help us,” she continued.
 “Montgomery County, we’re one of the most diverse counties in America, and everything he’s doing is hurting the people here — from denying science, the immigration nonsense, the image of the presidency.”